caplin/project-templates/blotter-template/README.md

 Follow the steps below to build and deploy your adapter.

-1. From the root of the project template, run `gradle assemble`.
+1. From the root of your project, run `./gradlew assemble`.
 This command packages your adapter in an [adapter blade](http://www.caplin.com/developer/component/deployment-framework/features-and-concepts/cdf-blade-types#Adapter-blade) under `build/distributions/`.

 1. Deploy the adapter blade to each Deployment Framework in your deployment infrastructure.
 For instructions on how to deploy an adapter blade to a Deployment Framework, see [Deploy a custom blade](https://caplinportal.caplin.com/developer/component/deployment-framework/how-can-i/cdf-deploy-a-custom-blade).